-Gambia child deaths: Legal action sought against India cough syrup firm
+Gambia panel says India firm culpable for cough syrup deaths

 - Published

-A parliamentary committee in The Gambia has recommended prosecution of the Indian manufacturer of cough syrups suspected of causing the death of at least 70 children in the country.
+A parliamentary committee in The Gambia has recommended prosecution of the Indian manufacturer of cough syrups suspected of causing the deaths of at least 70 children in the country.

 It said Maiden Pharmaceuticals should be held accountable for exporting what it called contaminated medicine.

-The WHO had issued an alert in October advising regulators to stop their sale.
+The WHO had issued an alert in October advising regulators to stop the sale of the syrups.

-An Indian official said this month that the WHO was "presumptuous" in blaming the syrups.
+Government labs in India said their tests on the syrups found that they were "complying with specifications".
+An Indian official said last week that the WHO was "presumptuous" in blaming the syrups.

-But the WHO said it was only following its mandate and "stands by the action taken".
+But the global health body told the BBC it was only following its mandate and "stands by the action taken".

-After weeks of investigation, the Gambian parliamentary committee has recommended that authorities should take tough measures including banning all Maiden Pharmaceuticals products in the country.
+After weeks of investigation, the Gambian parliamentary committee has now recommended that authorities should take tough measures, including banning all Maiden Pharmaceuticals products in the country and taking legal action against the firm.

-The WHO had identified four of the medicines as potentially linked to the deaths of the Gambian children and had issued a global alert.

 "The findings remain the same with the previous reports which indicates that Promethazine Oral Solution, Kofexmalin Baby Cough Syrup, Makoff Baby Cough Syrup and Magrip N Cold Syrup were contaminated with diethylene glycol and ethylene glycol," the parliamentary committee said in its report.

 Diethylene glycol and ethylene glycol are toxic to humans and could be fatal if consumed.

-But it added that the exact scientific cause of the children's deaths was still under investigation.
+But the panel added that the exact scientific cause of the children's deaths was still under investigation.

-The committee wanted the country's Medicine Control Agency to ensure all medicines imported into the country are properly registered and background checks conducted on manufacturers - including visiting their facilities.
+The committee also wanted the country's Medicine Control Agency to ensure all medicines imported into the country are properly registered and background checks conducted on manufacturers - including visiting their facilities.

 The report also revealed inadequacies in the country's healthcare system urging the government to strengthen it and provide better equipment and medicines to the country's hospitals.